 Get a Library Card

 Do you live in Stony Creek?
 Area residents may obtain a free library card with proof of residence.
-If you live in another part of Branford, you may get your library card at Blackstone Library.
+If you live in another part of Branford, you may also get your Blackstone Library card here at Willoughby Wallce Memorial Library.
 A parent or guardian must sign a child's (under age 18) application.
 Cards are valid for 3 years.

-Most books, audiobooks, dvds and CDs are loaned for a period of 28 days.
+Most books, audiobooks, DVDs, CDs and magazines are loaned for a period of 21 days.
 New bestsellers may be loaned for 7 days.
-Magazines are loaned for 7 days.
 Most items may be renewed one time, either in person, online or by calling us at (203) 488-8702 if no other patrons are waiting.

 Looking for something we don't own?
 We can borrow the material from another Connecticut library.
 You may request items in person, by phone at (203) 488-8702, or through Connecticut's statewide library catalog, reQuest.